 Is the School of Planning MPlan program accredited?

 The MPlan is an accredited program through the Professional Standards Board for the Canadian Institute of Planners (CIP).

 What is the length and general structure of the program?

 Our MPlan program consists of two academic years, which includes five terms (Fall and Winter course-based terms in the 1st year, summer co-op work-term, and Fall and Winter course-based terms in the 2nd year).
 For more information, please visit the Faculty of Graduate Studies website.
-Please note that the application deadline for this year is January 15, 2021.

 How many students are typically accepted into the program each year?

 The number varies year-to-year, but on the average, we have about 25 students.

 What is the cost of the MPlan for a Canadian Student?

 That information can be found in the money matters guide.